-Inexpensive, short-term wall labels can be created using adhesive shipping labels or card stock with painter's tape.
+Inexpensive, short-term wall labels can be created using card stock with painter's tape.

 Adobe Illustrator Wall Label Template for 8.5"x11" Card Stock - Can be trimmed to size.
 Template designed by former Exhibitions Work Study Graphic Designer Miko (Mingke) Yu.
 Please note that the descriptive texts in this template are 12 pt.
 This should be increased to at least 16 pt. wherever possible.